InterstellarOne/Altaeria-Mods-1.19/README.md

 # Altaeria-Mods-1.19
-Currently updated mods and datapacks for the server Altaeria
+Mods and Datapacks for the server Altaeria and whether or not they are necessary.

 Legend:
-✅ Updated or works without update
-☑ Available in snapshot release
-❓ Not updated and not tested
+✅ Keeping
+❓ Maybe keep
-❌ Not updated and won't work
+❌ Not keeping

 **Mods**